 Contributed by Stacey Billingsley from Love, Laughter, and Luggage

 Joplin, Missouri, may be best known because of the lyrics of “Get Your Kicks on Route 66,” but the Southwest Missouri town has a rich history and plenty of fun.
-Route 66 runs right through town, so history buffs interested in the Mother Road will certainly want to make a stop.
+Historic Route 66 runs right through town, so history buffs interested in the Mother Road will certainly want to make a stop.

 Joplin originated as a mining town in the 1870s when lead and zinc were discovered in the area.
 Since then, Joplin continues to thrive while finding its way on the pages of history.
 Joplin is the birthplace of the Harlem Renaissance poet Langston Hughes.